 See also: The Radiation Dosimeters for Response and Recovery Market Survey Report.
 National Urban Security Technology Laboratory.
 SAVER-T-MSR-4. <available from: https://www.dhs.gov/sites/default/files/publications/Radiation-Dosimeters-Response-Recovery-MSR_0616-508_0.pdf>.

 Advantages and Disadvantages of Electronic Personal Dosimeters

 Advantages of Electronic Personal Dosimeters

-- EPDs are able to display a direct reading of the detected dose and dose rate in real time.
+- EPDs can display a direct reading of the detected dose and dose rate in real-time.

-- EPDs have a dose rate alarm, and a dose alarm, which can warn the person wearing it when a specified dose rate or a cumulative dose is exceeded.
+- EPDs have a dose rate alarm and a dose alarm, which warn the person wearing it when a specified dose rate or a cumulative dose is exceeded.

 - The dosimeter can be reset, usually after taking a reading for record purposes, and thereby re-used multiple times.

-- EPDs are capable of measuring a wide radiation dose range from routine (μSv) levels to emergency levels (hundreds mSv or units of Sieverts) with high precision
+- EPDs can measure a wide radiation dose range from routine (μSv) levels to emergency levels (hundreds mSv or units of Sieverts) with high precision.

 Disadvantages of Electronic Personal Dosimeters